Gain access to 18,000+ funds with no transaction fees when you invest with Interactive Brokers.

 Historically, broad market indexes have provided higher returns than most actively managed mutual funds.

 There are, of course, exceptions.
-A handful of actively managed mutual funds have beat the S&P 500 index for the past 10 years.
+A handful of actively managed mutual funds have beaten the S&P 500 index for the past 10 years.
 However, many of these funds are closed to new investors.
-Expenses, loads and trade timing can affect the overall performance of an actively managed fund.
+Expense ratios, loads and trade timing can affect the overall performance of an actively managed fund.
 On the other hand, an actively managed fund might help to protect your downside because fund managers aren't paid to lose money.

-Owning shares in an index fund, which is not an actively managed fund, can mean that during prolonged market corrections or even crashes, the value of your fund shares can fall dramatically because the fund simply tracks a given index within the market.
+Owning shares in an index fund, which is not an actively managed fund, can mean that during prolonged market corrections or crashes, the value of your fund shares can fall dramatically because the fund tracks a given index within the market.
 If the index goes down, so does the value of the shares held in the mutual fund.

-The modern mutual fund market provides something for everyone from niche funds to broad index funds to specialized index funds, and of course, actively managed funds.
+The modern mutual fund market provides something for everyone from niche funds to broad index funds to specialized index funds and actively managed funds.

 When researching historical returns for a mutual fund, the headline numbers for recent returns can be a distraction.

-Returns for a short time period, whether positive or negative, can be an aberration or even a possible indication of volatility.
-A well-established fund will be able to demonstrate returns over a longer time period of five to ten years or even longer, helping to guide your decision based on long-term performance.
+Returns for a short time period, whether positive or negative, can be an aberration or a possible indication of volatility.
+A well-established fund will be able to demonstrate returns over a longer time period of five to 10 years or longer, helping to guide your decision based on long-term performance.
 As you'll commonly see in industry advertising, past performance does not guarantee future performance.

 Benefits of Mutual Fund Investments

-Mutual fund investing is generally considered to be a safer way to invest in the stock market, bond market, or to gain trading exposure to other types of securities than investing directly in these markets.
+Mutual fund investing is generally considered to be a safer way to invest in the stock market or bond market or to gain trading exposure to other types of securities than investing directly in these markets.

-This is what fund managers do, and that does provide value.
+This is what fund managers do, which can provide value.

 Additionally, mutual funds provide diversification.
-Many individual stock investors have suffered horrific losses because investments were heavily weighted in a specific sector or even an individual company.
-It's entirely possible for individual investors to invest a dollar and only get back 50 cents.
-Because mutual funds are usually more diversified — and actively managed in some cases — that type of loss is much less likely.
+Many individual stock investors have suffered losses because investments were heavily weighted in a specific sector or an individual company.
+It's possible for individual investors to invest a dollar and get back 50 cents.
+Because mutual funds are usually more diversified — and actively managed in some cases — that type of loss is less likely.

 Another benefit of mutual fund investing is access to markets or individual securities to which you may not have easy access as an individual investor.